opensupporter/osdi-docs/lists.md

 A list is a resource type that contains list metadata as well as a link to the items collection.
 The items collection is the actual list resources.

+The list object can be used to implement "static queries," queries whose component members do not and cannot be changed once executed.
+For lists used to represent static queries, the is_dynamic attribute should be false.

 | Name          | Type      | Description
 |-----------    |-----------|--------------
 |identifiers    |Identifier[]   |An array of identifiers